bluedrop-learning-networks/.github/contributing.md

 - Authors are responsible for their own code and ultimately for merging their own code.
 - Generally, at least one approving review is required to merge code.
 Pull requests containing user-facing functional changes require an approving QC review.
-- Dismiss stale reviews is disabled to allow addressing optional, non-blocking comments on a PR without incurring another round of review.
-Please refrain from introducing substantive or unrelated changes to a branch after a PR has been approved.
+- The "dismiss stale reviews" setting is disabled to allow addressing optional, non-blocking comments on a PR without incurring another round of review.
+Please avoid from introducing substantive or unrelated changes to a branch after a PR has been approved.

 ### For the Author: